MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-platform/funcs/WHvTranslateGva.md

 `Partition`

-Handle to the partition object in the VID
+Handle to the partition object

 `VpIndex`